 Research in Australia (e.g. Lai, 2021) exploring interpreters’ experiences and reports from service providers indicate a need for interpreter training.
 This collaborative project also contain components to train NDIS service providers on how to work with interpreters to maximise service delivery quality.

-This training can be accessed here on NAATI Learn, and includes the following six modules and two live webinars:
+This training can be accessed here on NAATI Learn, and includes the following six modules and registration for two live webinars:

 Module 1 – NDIS and Interpreters

 Module 2 – Preparing for a NDIS interpreting assignment

 Module 3 – Terminology challenges

 Module 4 – Ethical challenges

 Module 5 – Working as a team

 Webinar 1 – [After completing modules 1-5] Best interpreter is invisible and non-interactive.
 Or is it?

 - The next webinar 1 is scheduled for Monday, 24 July 2023, 3:00-4:15pm AEST